HNoMS Eskdale (L 36)

 You can help improve this page

 Click here to Submit events/comments/updates for this vessel.

 Please use this if you spot mistakes or want to improve this ships page.

 12 Dec 1942

 The British destroyers HMS Whitshed, HMS Worcester and HMS Vesper, the British escort destroyers HMS Brocklesby and HMS Albrighton, and the Norwegian escort destroyer Eskdale attacked German shipping in the English Channel.
-Eskdale torpedoed and sank Sperrbrecher 144/Beijerland (387 GRT) west of Le Treport, France in position 50°05'N, 01°09'E and Whitshed torpedoed and sank Sperrbecher 178/Gauss (1236 GRT) north-east of Dieppe, France in position 50°04'N, 01°09'E. During this action 4 of the crew were killed and 7 were wounded onboard HNoMS Eskdale.
+Eskdale torpedoed and sank Sperrbrecher 144/Beijerland (387 BRT) west of Le Treport, France in position 50°05'N, 01°09'E and Whitshed torpedoed and sank Sperrbecher 178/Gauss (1236 BRT) north-east of Dieppe, France in position 50°04'N, 01°09'E.

 14 Apr 1943